wynnei/Company-Inventory/README.md

-# A Full stack Firebase and Angular Project -Company Inventory
+# Firebase and Angular Project -Company Inventory
 This project makes use of the technologies in Angular and Fire base to perform CRUD operations on company inventory details

 ## Table of contents